BeatsuDev/GraphQLRequests/README.md

 [![Code Quality](https://github.com/BeatsuDev/GraphQLRequests/actions/workflows/code_quality.yml/badge.svg)](https://github.com/BeatsuDev/GraphQLRequests/actions/workflows/code_quality.yml)
 [![codecov](https://codecov.io/gh/BeatsuDev/GraphQLRequests/branch/master/graph/badge.svg?token=FBQKU5OEWT)](https://codecov.io/gh/BeatsuDev/GraphQLRequests)

-Define GraphQL types in Python as dataclasses, then use them to automatically build queries.
+Define GraphQL types in Python as classes, then use them to automatically build queries.
 Or even simpler;
-gqlrequests will automatically build the dataclasses for you given the api endpoint by using introspection!
+gqlrequests will automatically build the classes for you given the api endpoint by using introspection!
 (Now that's awesome).
-You no longer need to define your requests as multiline strings - you can store and manipulate them as dataclasses (hence no strings attached).
+You no longer need to define your requests as multiline strings (hence no strings attached).

 **These examples show what I envision this module to become.
 Very few of these features have been developed yet, but I'm getting to it when I have time!**
 Examples of how it will work: